JohnnyHall/johnnyhall/README.md

 ## ✋ About Me

-- ⚡ I'm currently working my TCC.
+- ⚡ I'm currently working on my personal projects.

 - 🤖 I’m currently learning Python and JavaScript.